Guide

 })

 You can now access the runtime config using useRuntimeConfig(event).
 Use useRuntimeConfig(event) within event handlers and utilities and avoid calling it in ambient global contexts.
-This could lead to unexpected behavior such sharing the same runtime config across different requests.
+This could lead to unexpected behavior such as sharing the same runtime config across different requests.

 export default defineEventHandler((event) => {